Women and Water: Woven Portraits from Around the World

 - Wilma Mankiller, Chief of the Cherokee Nation, Oklahoma

-The exhibit is at 25 portraits and counting.
+The exhibit is complete at 29 portraits.
 Also featured are hand-dyed indigo panels, including fresh-leaf home-grown indigo, representing shades of water.

 This exhibit is sponsored in part by the University of Wisconsin-Trout Lake Limnology Station and the Wisconsin Arts Board.